paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2001-06-01-a_new_medium_for_design.md

 For designers used to the control they have in print, designing for the web can be very frustrating.

+{% render 'figure'
-{% render 'quote' with 'Designers want what could be termed ‘What I See Is What You Get’, a system by which the typeface, colours and everything else that is determined by the designer appear as they were intended rather than as now, being customisable.'
+  content: '> Designers want what could be termed ‘What I See Is What You Get’, a system by which the typeface, colours and everything else that is determined by the designer appear as they were intended rather than as now, being customisable.'
   caption: 'Burgoyne and Faber, 1999'
 %}